cbare/cbare.github.io/_drafts/words.md

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”
 ― Ralph Waldo Emerson

+“We become the stories that we tell about ourselves.”

-“the past continues to erupt into the present and remains key to understanding it.”
+“The past continues to erupt into the present and remains key to understanding it.”
 - https://www.nytimes.com/2021/06/13/books/review/historical-fiction-jonathan-lee.html